 Recently, there has been a lot of Royal Enfield Meteor news.
 Prototypes of the Thunderbird successor have been spotted several times in a short time.
-This indicated that the bike could be in the last stages of testing and, hence, would be the next product to come out of the Chennai-based motorcycle company.
-However, as per a new development, Royal Enfield’s next launch could be another motorcycle codenamed J1D.
+This indicated that the Royal Enfield new model could be in the last stages of testing and, hence, would be the next product to come out of the Chennai-based motorcycle company.
+However, as per a new development, Royal Enfield’s next launch could be another motorcycle codenamed Royal Enfield J1D.

-Just like most of the automobile companies, Royal Enfield also allocates internal codenames to its upcoming products.
-For example, Royal Enfield Meteor is believed to be internally called the J1C0.
-Similarly, the company has given a codename J1D to one of its forthcoming motorcycles.
+Just like most of automobile companies, Royal Enfield also allocates internal codenames to its upcoming products.
+For example, Royal Enfield new model, Meteor, is believed to be internally called the J1C0.
+Similarly, the company has given the codename J1D to one of its forthcoming motorcycles.

-It is being anticipated that Royal Enfield would use a smaller engine, perhaps, a 250 cc mill, in the J1D.
-In fact, J1D might be a more affordable Himalayan 250 that would be more accessible to a younger and less experienced audience.
+It is being anticipated that Royal Enfield J1D would use a smaller engine, perhaps, a 250 cc mill.
+In fact, Royal Enfield J1D might be a more affordable Himalayan 250 that would be more accessible to a younger and less experienced audience.
 On the other hand, Royal Enfield having steered cleared of low-capacity bikes so far makes us doubt about such 250 cc Royal Enfield bike speculations.

 [Source: Car and Bike]